arunimavs/WBC_MLModel/README.md

 2. Using Random Forest

 Both models do necessary
-Data prepocessing
+Data prepocessing ,
-Split the test and train set
+Split the test and train set  ,
 Train the Model
-It  give an accuracy of 0.92 for LR and 0.97 for RF
+Having an accuracy of 0.92 for LR and 0.97 for RF